-Tablets are for oral administration.
-The tablets should be swallowed whole with sufficient liquid, preferably with or shortly after meals.
+Tablets should be taken without sucking or chewing, with sufficient liquid, preferably with or shortly after meals.
 Verapamil should not be taken with grapefruit juice (see section 4.5).

-4.3.
-Contraindications
+4.3 Contraindications

-- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1 - Cardiogenic shock.

-- Sick-sinus syndrome (bradycardia-tachycardia syndrome). - Second-or third-degree AV block (except in patients with a functioning artificial pacemaker). - Heart failure with reduced ejection fraction of less than 35%, and/or pulmonary wedge pressure above 20 mm Hg (unless secondary to a supraventricular tachycardia amenable to verapamil therapy). - Simultaneous intravenous administration of beta-adrenergic blockers. - Atrial fibrillation/flutter in the presence of an accessory bypass tract (e.g., Wolff-Parkinson-White, Lown-Ganong-Levine syndromes).
-These patients are at risk to develop ventricular tachyarrhythmia including ventricular fibrillation if verapamil hydrochloride is administered. - Use in pregnancy unless considered essential by the physician. - Combination with ivabradine (see section 4.5).
+- Hypersensitivity to the active substance or to any of the excipients listed in section 6.1. - Cardiogenic shock. - Sick-sinus syndrome (bradycardia-tachycardia syndrome); (except in patients with a functioning artificial pacemaker). - Second or third degree atrioventricular (AV) block (except in patients with a functioning artificial pacemaker). - Heart failure with reduced ejection fraction of less than 35%, and/or pulmonary wedge pressure above 20 mm Hg (unless secondary to a supraventricular tachycardia amenable to verapamil therapy). - Simultaneous intravenous administration of beta-adrenergic blockers. - Atrial fibrillation/flutter in the presence of an accessory bypass tract (e.g., Wolff-Parkinson-White, Lown-Ganong-Levine syndromes).
+These patients are at risk to develop ventricular tachyarrhythmia including ventricular fibrillation if verapamil hydrochloride is administered.

+- Use in pregnancy unless considered essential by the physician. - Combination with ivabradine (see section 4.5).

-4.4.
-Special warnings and precautions for use
+4.4 Special warnings and precautions for use